Lady Margaret Hall Boat Club: Women's crews

 The LMHBC women's first VIII had the Summer Eights headship in 1977, the inaugural year of women's inclusion in Summer Eights as recognised, distinct divisions.
 In 2017 it was 24th on the river.
 The LMH women's first VIII had the Torpids Headship in 1978 and was 25th on the river in 2019.

 The LMHBC Women's second VIII first raced in 1986 and was 59th on the river in 2017.
 A women's third eight is periodically fielded.

-Recent Blues

-Recent members of LMHBC selected for Oxford men's and women's crews for The Boat Race include: